Q: What is AWS Backup?

 Q: Which compliance programs does AWS Backup support?

-AWS has the longest-running compliance program in the cloud and are committed to helping customers navigate their requirements.
+AWS has the longest-running compliance program in the cloud and is committed to helping customers navigate their requirements.
 AWS Backup has been assessed to meet global and industry security standards.
-It complies with PCI DSS, ISO 9001, 27001, 27017, and 27018), in addition to being HIPAA eligible.
+It complies with PCI DSS, ISO 9001, 27001, 27017, and 27018, in addition to being HIPAA eligible.
 That makes it easier for you to verify our security and meet your own obligations.
 For more information and resources, visit our compliance pages.
 You can also go to the Services in Scope by Compliance Program page to see a full list of services and certifications.

 Q: Is AWS Backup PCI compliant?